OCamlPro/owi/doc/src/manpages/owi-fmt.md

        --verbosity=LEVEL (absent=warning or OWI_VERBOSITY env)
            Be more or less verbose.
 LEVEL must be one of quiet, error, warning, info or debug.
 Takes over -v.

-COMMON OPTIONS
-       --help[=FMT] (default=auto)
-           Show this help in format FMT.
-The value FMT must be one of auto, pager, groff or plain.
-With auto, the format is pager or plain whenever the TERM env var is dumb or undefined.

        --version
            Show version information.